 - Swelling and tenderness at the base of the thumb

-Your doctor will ask you about your symptoms, any prior injury, pain patterns, or activities that aggravate the condition.
+- Ask you about your symptoms, any prior hand or thumb injury, pain patterns, and/or activities that aggravate the condition.

+- Examine your hand and thumb.
 One of the tests used during the examination involves holding the joint firmly while moving the thumb.
-If pain or a gritty feeling results, or if a grinding sound (crepitus) can be heard, the bones are rubbing directly against each other.
+If this results in pain, a gritty feeling, or a grinding sound (crepitus), arthritis of the joint is suspected.